 Week 2.
-By this moment, you might know which exact metrics and plots you want to look at, and you can better customize your Evidently dashboard.
-There is a method that shows which widgets are included in the report by default.
+By this moment, you might know which exact metrics and plots you want to look at every time, and you can better customize your Evidently report.

-You can then select only the widgets you like and make your version of the performance dashboard.
+You can select only the components you like and make your performance report:

-Looking at this new simple dashboard, you can also notice that the model performance got worse.
+Looking at this new simple report, you can also notice that the model performance got worse.